GSA/codeinventory/README.md

 ### JSON Source

-When using `CodeInventory::Source::JSONFile`, the source file is expected to be a JSON file in the following format:
+When using `CodeInventory::JSONFile`, the source file is expected to be a JSON file in the following format:

 ```json
 [